Come travel off the beaten path in Nafpaktia, Greece. On delightful day trips from Nafpaktos, discover hidden gems of nature, culture, and community.

 Wherever you may wander in the Nafpaktia Mountains, the past is always present.

-Travel Tips for Mountainous Nafpaktia
+Travel Tips for Orini Nafpaktia, Mountainous Nafpaktia

 The driving distances from Nafpaktos to Mountainous Nafpaktia, and then between the mountain villages, are short.
 But the local roads still take time to traverse.